![]() |

 The sky was thickly clouded, the air was cool, and a brisk breeze came off the lake.
 These were perfect conditions for our big goal of the day: to photograph waterfalls on the Presque Isle River at the west end of the park.
 We could have hiked 2 miles along the lake shore to reach the river, but instead we chose the option that would give us more flexibility later: We walked a lovely mile back to our car and drive to Presque Isle.

-The Presque Isle River is the largest river in the Porkies, although unlike the Big and Little Carp Rivers, it flows in from the south and has only a few miles within the park itself.
+The Presque Isle River is the largest river in the Porkies, although unlike the Big and Little Carp Rivers, it flows in from the south and runs for only a few miles within the park itself.
 It is also (as with most Porkies rivers) practically made of waterfalls.
-The west side of the river is heavily built up with boardwalks and a large suspension bridge overlooking Manabezho falls.
-The east bank has a more rugged trail that runs for much of its length along a high bluff, with only occasional river views.
+There are two key trails, appropriately named the West and East River trails.
+The West River Trail is heavily built up with boardwalks and a large suspension bridge overlooking Manabezho falls.
+The east trail is much more rugged and runs for much of its length along a high bluff, with only occasional river views.

 A long boardwalk led us down a steep bluff to Nawadaha falls, but ended well before we could get a good view.
 I shimmied out under the railing and waltzed out onto the exposed rocks of the riverbed.
 What a perfect spot for photos!